 Students and staff are not to attend school while afflicted with any known contagious or infectious disease, or while liable to transmit such disease after having been exposed to it.
-School personnel may require any student to be examined by a physician if they believe the student can infect others.
-The student may be excluded from school until a physician determines the child cannot infect others, or until a recommended exclusion period has passed.
+School personnel may require any student or staff to be examined by a physician if they believe the student or staff may be contagious.
+The student or staff may be excluded from school until a physician determines the student or staff is no longer contagious, or until a recommended exclusion period has passed.

-Students or staff with communicable diseases should not be allowed to attend or work in a school or childcare setting until they are well.
-By enforcing the state communicable disease regulations, excluding students who are ill, and promptly reporting all suspected cases of communicable disease, personnel working with students can help ensure the good health or the students in their care.
+Students or staff with communicable diseases shall not be allowed to attend or work in a school or childcare setting until they are well.
+By enforcing the state communicable disease regulations, excluding students and staff who are ill, and promptly reporting all suspected cases of communicable disease, personnel working with students can help ensure the good health of the students in their care.